adobe/reactor-sandbox/README.md

 # @adobe/reactor-sandbox
-This project provides a sandbox in which you can manually test your extension.
-You can test both (1) your views that will eventually appear in the DTM application and (2) your library logic that will eventually run on the user's website.
+This project provides a sandbox in which you can manually test your Launch extension.
+You can test both (1) your views that will eventually appear in the Launch application and (2) your library logic that will eventually run on the user's website.

 ## Installing the Sandbox